Why We’re the Best

 Why Our Tours Are The Best!

-San Antonio sits southwest of Austin, one corner of the Texas Triangle.
-Known for its eclectic and vibrant culture, the city harbors a bloody history.
-You would not know it today, to walk the quaint San Antonio River Walk, or visit the DoSeum.
-There’s a hint of the dark past of San Antonio in the spectacular graffiti murals under I-35, and then there’s the Alamo of course.
+San Antonio sits southwest of Austin, with Dallas and Austin it makes up the Texas Triangle.
+San Antonio is known for its eclectic and vibrant culture, but the city harbors a bloody history.
+You would not know it today if you walk the quaint San Antonio River Walk or visit the DoSeum.
+But there’s a hint of the dark past of San Antonio in the spectacular graffiti murals under I-35, and then there’s the Alamo, of course.

-San Antonio cools down in the evening, and once you’ve strolled the River Walk once we have a suggestion to fill an hour of your time in town, join us on River City Ghosts and see the city in a whole new light.
+San Antonio cools down in the evening, and once you’ve strolled the River Walk once, we have a suggestion to fill an hour of your time in town, join us on River City Ghosts and see the city in a whole new light.

 What will you see?

-Taking our walking tour will introduce you to new areas of San Antonio and let you see the whole city through a different lens, did you know the La Villita used to be a run-down district with a crime problem and a resident doctor who boiled the heads of Indians in his front yard to study their skulls?
+Taking our walking tour will introduce you to new areas of San Antonio and let you see the whole city through a different lens.
+Did you know the La Villita used to be a run-down district with a crime problem and a resident doctor who boiled the heads of Indians in his front yard to study their skulls?

-If you have a taste for the macabre, the haunted and the spooky, indulge with our extended tour, adding 4 more stops, and a half-mile to your trip, depositing you right back at the River Walk, whether you need a drink and a sit-down, or a big dinner after our tour is really a question of your constitution, but you’ll have both at your fingertips.
+If you have a taste for the macabre, the haunted, and the spooky, indulge with our extended tour, adding 4 more stops and a half-mile to your trip, depositing you right back at the River Walk, whether you need a drink and a sit-down, or a big dinner after our tour is really a question of your constitution.
+Still, you’ll have both at your fingertips.

-Our historical hauntings have been drawn from reported eye-witness accounts, well-documented written and oral histories, as well as from the work of highly regarded paranormal researchers.
+Our historical hauntings have been drawn from reported eye-witness accounts, well-documented written and oral histories, as well as from the work of highly regarded ghost researchers.

-The ghost stories bring the past of this fascinating city to life, and the historical elements are straight out of the history books.
-The haunted rooms at the Menger Hotel for example.
-Back in the early nineteenth century, San Antonio lacked clean lodgings or many hospitals for a long time, instead, people would travel from far and wide and stay at the Menger Hotel and be called upon by a doctor.
+The stories you will hear bring the past of this fascinating city to life and these stories are straight out of the history books—the haunted rooms at the Menger Hotel, for example.
+In the early nineteenth century, San Antonio lacked hospitals for a long time.
+Instead, people would travel from far and wide and stay at the Menger Hotel and be called upon by one of the city’s doctors.

 All the drama and death you can imagine at a hospital took place in the tranquil walls of the Menger Hotel, leading to more than a few hauntings.
-Nowadays the Children’s Hospital and the Methodist Healthcare system offer much more sanitary surrounds!
+Nowadays, the Children’s Hospital and the Methodist Healthcare system offer much more sanitary surroundings!

 We’ll tell you the stories of the hauntings of the Menger hotel, the Alamo, La Villita, and many more on our San Antonio Ghost tour.
 Here are some highlights: